yeehaa123/elab/CHAT/platform.md

 In this project we investigate ways to develop this platform in which collaboration learning and research is intuitive and effective.
 The goal of this project is to get humanities and computer science perspective to inform, enrich and enhance each other.
+We aim to educate a generation of hybrid scholars and computer scientists that embody high end skills of both worlds.
 The importance of this platform, however, is not limited to mere use.
 It allows to explore what forms of (collaborative) interaction models programming opens up (see user interaction models, Bradley, 2004).
 We